Functions

 Note: Function names in Python are written in snake_case.

 The return keyword is used to return a value from a Python function.
-The value returned from a function can be assigned to a variable which can then be used in the program.
+The value returned can then be stored in a variable and used in the program.

-In the example below, the check_leap_year() function returns a string that indicates if the passed parameter is a leap year or not.
+In this example, the check_leap_year() function returns a string that indicates if the given year is a leap year or not:

 def check_leap_year(year):